 The Role of Cryptocurrency in-game

 DIO is used as the means of exchange in DECIMATED.
 It has a finite supply, no tokens are created or destroyed, and all 1,000,000,000 tokens are in circulation.
 When they are spent, they are recirculated back into the economy.
 Every transaction is recorded on the digital ledger, and every trade relies on smart contracts to mitigate fraud and manipulation.
 One issue that other multiplayer online games have suffered in the past is hyperinflation and hyper-deflation of the virtual currency, as players could essentially farm items and tokens by killing monsters from their spawn location.
 Having a currency with a finite number in existence means that the currency will always stay the same value as the demand for it.

 All other videogame-related tokens on the market such as Gamecredits, Enjin, WAX, and SAND, saw huge growth between 2017-2021.

 Cryptography and Digital Scarcity

 We use cryptography to ensure that additional tokens are not generated or cloned, to maintain a stable economy, and we introduce new and interesting gameplay features to keep the demand up for our tokens.
-Tokens can be earned by doing missions, used to buy, sell, trade or barter items, stolen from other players or non-playable characters.
-Every method of obtaining DIO comes with varying risk and reward.
+Tokens can be earned by doing missions, used to buy, sell, trade, or barter items, or stolen from other players or non-playable characters.
+Every method of obtaining DIO comes with varying risks and rewards.

 The alternative to this is items that can be manipulated, and the number in existence can be influenced by player actions.
 Let's say a player decides to mine elements from the Earth - such as silicon - we know that there's a finite amount on the planet, but it's not all in circulation.
 The player physically mines the silicon, and each unit is tokenized using blockchain.
 He can then transport this to a processing station and receive DIO tokens as payment, or, trade the silicon for something else of equal value.